tindandelion/carnd-vehicle-detection-p5/writeup_template.md

 a class `FeatureExtractor` that is essentially an adapter around `extract_features()` function, suitable for prugging into the grid search.

-The complete classification pipeline consists of the following blocks:
+The complete classification pipeline consists of the following blocks (cell #7):

 * `FeatureExtractor` that extracts HOG, spacial, and color features from the raw images;